Sagar-Viradiya-s-Code-Vault/blog/content/posts/compose-animation/index.md

 5. Transition API
 6. `animate*AsState` API

+For scope of this part we will focus on first three points.

 ## Compose Animation in Nutshell

 Animating is nothing but changing values from source to target rapidly for a given duration of animation.
 In the compose world this would be changing state values that your composable is reading which will cause a re-layout and redraw of your composable (I didn’t mention recomposition as this is something you don’t want.
 More on this later).
 Let’s see one example.